genai-for-traders/genai-for-trading-and-am/README.md

 - **GPU Requirements:**
   Notebooks from Chapter 10, particularly `FinbertDistillationCompression.ipynb` and `LLAMA_3_1_Finetune_Finance.ipynb` require a GPU to run in a reasonable amount of time.
 If you don't have access to a local GPU, you can run these notebooks on [Google Colab](https://colab.research.google.com/).

-- **CPU-Friendly Notebooks:**
-  The majority of other notebooks can be executed on a standard CPU machine within reasonable time.

 ---

 ## Tech Stack